TheCandidStartup/TheCandidStartup.github.io/_drafts/securing-npm-supply-chain.md

 * Automation integrated into GitHub that can identify dependencies with known security issues and identify dependencies with newer versions.
 In both cases, you can configure it to create PRs with updated versions.
 Crucially, there is a [cooldown](https://docs.github.com/en/code-security/reference/supply-chain-security/dependabot-options-reference#cooldown-) option that lets you specify how many days to wait after a package is published before updating to it.
 * Already on when I followed instructions to enable it
-* As I have touched Infinisheet repository in six months there were a few alerts present in the GitHub UI
+* As I have touched Infinisheet repository in six months there were a few security alerts present in the GitHub UI
 * Don't understand why I didn't receive email notification of new alerts.
 Configured in my notification settings.
 * Haven't set up any specific GitHub permissions as I'm the CandidStartup organization owner
 * Just in case I went belt and braces and explicitly gave myself the all repo admin role on the organization and then also explicitly gave myself access to security alerts.
 * Each security alert contains a load of detail on the vulnerability and how to remediate

 {% include candid-image.html src="/assets/images/github/dependabot-security-alert.png" alt="Dependabot Security Alert" %}